TsLu1s/MLimputer/README.md

 Importante Notes:

-* The actual version of this package does not incorporate the imputing of categorical values, at this stage, only the automatic handling of numeric missing values is implemented.
+* The actual version of this package does not incorporate the imputing of categorical values, at this stage, just the automatic handling of numeric missing values is implemented.

 ```py